Million Programme

-The Million Programme (Miljonprogrammet) was a large public housing program implemented in Sweden between 1965 and 1974 by the governing Swedish Social Democratic Party to ensure the availability of affordable, high-quality housing to all Swedish citizens.
-The program sought to construct one million new housing dwellings over a ten-year period, which it accomplished.
-(Note: The program also demolished many older buildings, so the net increase in the housing stock was not one million but roughly 650,000.)
-As part of its intention to modernize Swedish housing, it also demolished many older buildings that national and local governments considered obsolescent, unhealthy or derelict.
+The Million Programme (Miljonprogrammet) was a large public housing programme implemented in Sweden between 1965 and 1974 by the governing Swedish Social Democratic Party to ensure the availability of affordable, high-quality housing to all Swedish citizens.
+The programme sought to construct one million new housing dwellings over a ten-year period, which it accomplished.
+(Note: The programm also demolished many older buildings, so the net increase in the housing stock was not one million but roughly 650,000.)
+As part of its intention to modernise Swedish housing, it also demolished many older buildings that national and local governments considered obsolescent, unhealthy or derelict.

 At the time, the intention to build one million new homes in a nation with a population of eight million made the Million Programme the most ambitious building programme in the world.
-In contrast to the social housing proposals of many other developed countries, which is targeted at those with low incomes, the Million Programme was a universal program intended to provide housing to Swedish people at a variety of income levels.
+In contrast to the social housing proposals of many other developed countries, which is targeted at those with low incomes, the Million Programme was a universal programme intended to provide housing to Swedish people at a variety of income levels.
 (Note: A defining feature of the Swedish welfare state has long been its emphasis on universalism.
-However, beginning in the last decades of the 20th century Swedish housing policy shifted its focus more towards support to low-income households and depressed neighborhoods.)
+However, beginning in the last decades of the 20th century Swedish housing policy shifted its focus more towards support to low-income households and depressed neighbourhoods.)

 Background

 The housing shortage in Sweden before the start of the programme was a major political and social issue in Sweden.
-Between 1860 and 1960, Sweden had transformed from an agrarian nation to a highly industrialized nation, which led to a large urbanization trend.
+Between 1860 and 1960, Sweden had transformed from an agrarian nation to a highly industrialised nation, which led to a large urbanisation trend.
 The population in the countryside moved in large numbers to towns and cities after 1945.
-This urbanization following World War II was also encouraged by the authorities and governing establishment.
+This urbanisation following World War II was also encouraged by the authorities and governing establishment.
 After the war, as Swedish industry was unharmed, cities needed workers to produce the amount of goods demanded by the rest of war-destroyed Europe.
 The major cities of Sweden had in many cases had their last building boom in the late-19th century and were, by 1950, much too small to accommodate the rural population then flooding into the cities.

 The increasing standard of living led to demands to dramatically decrease the population density and to abolish the old Lort-Sverige (Dirt Sweden).
 This was made possible because of the outstanding growth Sweden had during the record years (rekordåren) in the 1950s and 1960s which led to a flood of income to the national treasury.
 This money was used to implement social reforms.
 The social democratic government implemented reforms to ensure the availability of land, such as new land seizure rules for local authorities, as long as the landowner was planning to sell it to a private buyer.
 Another new law said that a municipality could build homes outside its border ("Lex Bollmora"), because rural municipalities near Stockholm could not afford to build so much.